phax/ph-schematron/README.md

 ## News and noteworthy

 * v5.0.2 - work in progress
     * Added new interface `ISchematronXSLTBasedResource` as a common base class for XSLT based validations
     * Improved the `DefaultSVRLErrorLevelDeterminator` implementation to be more flexible and cater for more error levels
     * Updated to Saxon-HE 9.8.0-10
     * The `ph-sch2xslt-maven-plugin` now requires Maven 3.0
+    * Added new parameter `parameters` to the `ph-sch2xslt-maven-plugin`
 * v5.0.1 - 2018-02-01
     * Moved `getBeautifiedLocation` to class `SVRLHelper` and made it public
     * Updated to Saxon-HE 9.8.0-7
     * Requires ph-commons 9.0.1
 * v5.0.0 - 2018-01-02
     * Updated to ph-commons 9.0.0
     * Added new ANT task for preprocessing Schematron files only
     * Improved support for `base-uri()` XPath function when using the pure implementation (#47)
     * Fixed issue with `role` attribute in SVRL when using pure implementation (#54)
     * Updated to Saxon-HE 9.8.0-6 - therefore no XLST v1 scripts can be used anymore - this only works up to 9.7.x!
     * Added ANT task property `failOnError` (#57)
 * v4.3.4 - 2017-07-27
     * Added new class `SchematronDebug` that centrally manages the debug flags for logging etc.
 * v4.3.3 - 2017-07-27
     * Reverted to Saxon-HE 9.7.0_18 because of incompatibilities in production
 * v4.3.2 - 2017-07-25
     * Updated to Saxon-HE 9.8.0-3
     * Changed all XSLT scripts to use and create only XSLT 2.0 (because Saxon 9.8.x does not support XSLT 1.0 anymore)
     * Updated to ph-commons 8.6.6
 * v4.3.1 - 2017-05-29
     * Updated to ph-commons 8.6.5
     * Fixed too verbose logging of created XSLT
     * Removed some old deprecated methods
 * v4.3.0 - 2017-05-15
     * Updated to Saxon-HE 9.7.0-18
     * Fixed an error with nested SVRL directories in Maven plugin (#37)
     * Added possibility to use "negative" tests in Maven plugin (#38)
     * Added ANT plugin to validate Schematron resources (#39, #40)
     * Using the EntityResolver also for the XML files to be validated (not just the Schematron)
     * Added a default `EntityResolver` and a default `URIResolver` that tries to resolve includes relative to the base Schematron.
 * v4.2.2 - 2017-02-22
     * Updated to Saxon-HE 9.7.0-15
     * Fixed usage of `<let>` in `<extend>`-based rules for the pure implementation (#36)
 * v4.2.1 - 2017-01-20
     * Added WrappedCollectingPSErrorHandler
 * v4.2.0 - 2017-01-09
     * Binds to ph-commons 8.6.0
     * Updated to Saxon-HE 9.7.0-14
     * Added a new Schematron validation Maven plugin
 * v4.1.1 - 2016-11-03
     * Added possibility to use XML EntityResolver (#30)
     * Updated to Saxon-HE 9.7.0-10
 * v4.1.0 - 2016-09-09
     * Binding to ph-commons 8.5.x
 * v4.0.2 - 2016-07-22
 * v4.0.1 - 2016-07-05
     * better integration of sch2xslt Maven plugin into m2e - thanks to @baerrach
 * v4.0.0 - 2016-06-15
     * updated to JDK8
     * updated to Saxon-HE 9.7
 * v3.0.1 - 2015-10-14
     * keep diagnostics in Pure version; resource resolving emits to error handler
 * v3.0.0 - 2015-07-29
     * because of update to ph-commons 6.0.0; extended XSLT based API
 * v2.9.2 - 2015-03-12
     * because of update to ph-commons 5.6.0
 * v2.9.1 - 2015-02-03
     * fixes a classloader issue added in 2.9.0
 * v2.9.0 - 2015-01-30
     * introduced new APIs in several places
     * updated to Saxon-HE 9.6
 * v2.8.4 - 2014-10-30
 * v2.8.3 - 2014-09-16
     * An easy way to use XQuery functions (like funcx library) as custom XPath functions was added
 * v2.8.2 - 2014-09-02
 * v2.8.1 - 2014-08-29
 * v2.8.0 - 2014-08-28

 ## Usage with Maven
 The dependency for ph-schematron looks like this:

 ```xml
 <dependency>
   <groupId>com.helger</groupId>